PicassoCT/MOSAIC/Documents/SmokeRibbons.md

 `/smokeribbon off` removes the local preview.
 No cheat mode or synced changes are required.
 The preview obeys the same visibility rules as registered effects.

-## Wind, movement and the propagator cigarette
+## Wind, movement and operator cigarettes

 Wind is enabled by default.
 Set `windAffected=false` for sheltered effects.
 Set `motionAffected=true` to bend the plume behind the unit's current velocity.